 One investment provider to checkout is Betterment.
-Betterment has low fees (starting at .25%) and is good for hands off investors.
+Betterment has low fees (starting at 0.25%) and is good for hands-off investors.

 I actually rolled a 401(k) over to them and the process was pretty painless.

-Day # 28 – Use Coupon Apps To Shop In Store or Online
+Day #27: Use Coupon Apps to Shop In-Store or Online

-For in-store purchases, I use the iBotta app which allows me to save on my favorite brands and my preferred stores.
+For in-store purchases, I use the iBotta app, which allows me to save on my favorite brands and preferred stores.

-As payouts between the two sites differ, I reccomend signing up for both.
+As payouts between the two sites differ, I recommend signing up for both.

 Stores change their prices all the time.
-It can be really frusturating seeing something you bought last month, drop in price.
+It can be really frustrating seeing something you bought last month drop in price.

 But monitoring price drops is a hassle.

-To save time and still take advantage of this little known benefit sign up for Paribus.
+To save time and still take advantage of price drops, sign up for Paribus.

-Whenever you’re eligible for a price drop, Paribus files price adjustment claims on your behalf and you keep 100% of the savings.
+Whenever you’re eligible for a price drop, Paribus helps you file a claim.
+You keep 100% of the savings.

 With your new and improved frugality muscle, there’s nothing you can’t accomplish.

-Use the free workbook to discover the financial goals you should be going after.
+Use the free workbook below to discover the financial goals you should be going after.